microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-5/solution.md

 ### **Task 7: Perform Final Migration**

-Open the [Azure Portal](https://portal.azure.com) and navigate to the previousley created Azure Migrate project.
+Open the [Azure Portal](https://portal.azure.com) and navigate to the previously created Azure Migrate project.
 Select *Servers, databases and web apps*, make sure that the right Azure Migrate Project is selected and click *Overview* in the *Migration tools* box.
 From the Overview section click in *Migrate* under *Step 3: Migrate*.

 ![image](./img/finalmig1.png)